 The PFS demonstrates strong project economics and high leverage to gold and silver prices.
-At $1,350 gold/oz, $25 silver/oz and $1 zinc/lb, the pre-tax NPV is $6.7 billion at a 5% discount rate with a 21.1% IRR and payback of 4.1 years.
-On an after-tax basis at a 5% discount rate, the NPV is $4.5 billion with a 16.6% IRR and a payback of 4.9 years.
-Over the mine life, the project is expected to generate $20 billion of pre-tax net operating income.
+At $1,350 gold/oz, $20 silver/oz and $1 zinc/lb, the pre-tax NPV is $4.2 billion at a 5% discount rate with a 16.3% IRR and payback of 5.1 years.
+On an after-tax basis at a 5% discount rate, the NPV is $2.5 billion with a 12.2% IRR and a payback of 6.3 years.

-The updated PFS further derisked Metates in respect to site and infrastructure development, water management, power, reclamation and stakeholder interests.
+The updated PFS further derisked Metates in respect to site and infrastructure development, water and tailings management, power, reclamation and stakeholder interests.
 Key changes since the 2013 PFS include re-locating the process site (El Paso) closer to existing infrastructure, labour pool and support services.
-Desalination was also determined to be a cost effective alternative water source with lower supply and stakeholder risks.
+Desalination was also determined to be a cost effective alternative water source with long term supply and less stakeholder risk.